-With respect to facts and evidence not submitted in due time or arguments presented at a late stage in the proceedings in general, see E‑VI, 2.
-Concerning facts and evidence not filed within the opposition period, see D‑IV, 22.214.171.124(v).
+With respect to facts, and evidence or amendments not submitted in due time or arguments presented at a late stage in the proceedings, including during oral proceedings in general, see E‑VI, 2.
+Concerning facts and evidence not filed within the opposition period, see D‑IV, 184.108.40.206(v).

 Examples of such changes would be:

-Analogously, the proprietor should always be given the opportunity to submit amendments intended to overcome objections raised by the division which depart from a previously notified opinion (T 273/04).
+Analogously, the proprietor must always be given the opportunity to submit amendments intended to overcome objections raised by the division which depart from a previously notified opinion (T 273/04).

 In exercising this discretion, the division will in the first place have to consider the relevance of the late-filed facts or evidence (see E‑VI, 2) or the allowability of the late-filed amendments, on a prima facie basis.
-If these facts or evidence are not relevant or if these amendments are clearly not allowable, they will not be admitted.
+If these facts or evidence are not prima facie relevant, i.e. if they do not appear to affect the outcome of the proceedings (T 320/15), or if these amendments are clearly not allowable, they will not be admitted.
 Before admitting these submissions, the division will next consider procedural expediency, the possibility of abuse of the procedure (e.g. one of the parties is obviously protracting the proceedings) and the question whether the parties can reasonably be expected to familiarise themselves in the time available with the new facts or evidence or the proposed amendments.

 As regards procedural expediency: where the late-filed facts or evidence are relevant, but their introduction would cause a prolonged adjournment of the proceedings, the division may decide to not admit these facts or evidence in the proceedings.
 An example would be where the witness lives abroad and still has to be found or lengthy tests are still necessary.
 The division may, however, also postpone the proceedings and in doing so may have to consider the apportionment of costs in opposition proceedings (Art.
 104).